 Even when the lights dim and I temporarily lose sight of your reflection, evidence of having gazed upon you remains in the fingerprints upon the glass.
 Under the veil of night, I still remember who was here.
 Leave traces of your speech: eloquent, yet limited, and ever truthful.
 Leave something of your gait: purposeful, humble, confident.
 Leave that nur which inspired more stanzas about you than the moon itself, Ya Badr ﷺ.
 Leave anything, but do not leave: this mirror does not travel well.
 It is clumsy and stubborn, weighed down by that which it cannot openly admit without collapsing from shame.

-Through gazing upon you, may this mirror be an animated picture of love for you — that love which drove Sayyidina Bilal (ra) to leave Madinah after you had passed, unable to bear constant reminders of your temporary physical absence.
+Through gazing upon you, may this mirror be an animated picture of love for you — that love which drove Sayyidina Bilal (ra) to leave Madinah after you had passed, unable to bear constant reminders of your absence.
 What words can describe what his heart must have felt when you visited him in a dream, after he’d spent years in Al-Sham away from your City, and asked him:

 “Ya Bilal, ma hadhihi al-jaf’a — Oh Bilal, what is this harshness?
 Is it not time for you to come visit me?”